 You and I probably both hate the recipe sites we find today filled with popups and stories about how the recipe came about, how the family loved it, and photographs of ever step in some crazy procedure (I’ve even found one showing the gal washing her hands) and then, to top it off, there’s clickbait all over the place.

 We don’t do any of that crap here.
 We don’t have popups, we don’t have clickbait, we give you the recipe.
-We don’t list the preparation times and the nutrition, because our readers know we are an educational charity focused on health and wellness, and they know our recipes are healthy.
+We don’t list the preparation times and the nutrition, because our readers know our recipes are healthy.
 That’s what it’s all about here.

 We do apologize for not having a “print recipe” feature; this just isn’t a recipe site.
 When I’m cooking (and I use my recipes) I use my phone open to the page.
 Sometimes, I will copy the text of the recipe into a file and then print it.